-1) The site has a single staircase that provides a means of escape and is 825mm.
+1) The site has a single staircase that provides a means of escape for the block.

 - 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The means of escape are protected to prevent the spread of fire and smoke from flats. - 5) The only communal doors within the block are the final exit doors.
 These are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) Communal windows can be opened without the use of a key.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

-- 7) Automatic smoke ventilation is not employed. - 8) Communal areas are kept free of flammable items.
+- 6) There are no communal windows in the block due to the layout and communal areas being external - 7) Automatic smoke ventilation is not employed. - 8) Communal areas should be kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
-There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed - 9) Lighting is provided to the communal landings and stairs.
+There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed

+9) Lighting is provided to the communal landings and stairs.
 Emergency lighting is not installed.